Simulate a passive network & check the hydraulics

 Cold district heating, part 3: dynamic simulation of a passive network and verification of the hydraulics

-This third tutorial demonstrates how the hydraulic simulation of a passive cold district heating network works.
-It examines how the pressure losses affect pump control and whether the decentralized circulation pumps are sufficient to run the network.
+This third part shows how the hydraulic simulation of a passive cold district heating network works.
+It examines what influence the pressure losses have on the pump control and whether the decentralized circulation pumps are sufficient to run the network.

 The hydraulic configuration of the decentralized heat pump consists of: